 This template offers you a place to start to devise your own Teaching as Inquiry question.
 You will notice that it expects the qu to cover scope, context and topic and an expected outcome to test with evidence:

-If I use [insert relevant literacy tool/DIGITAL TOOL here] with [insert class level, subject, topic/focus here], to what extent does it help students learn?
+If [class - eg Year 13 Physics] use [insert relevant DIGITAL TOOL here] to [insert a purpose for topic content/concept here], to what extent does it help students learn?

 In your lesson plan, you have to add at least ONE deliberate means for collecting student feedback.
 In your myportfolio page/collection, include: (a) the questions you asked, (b) how you deliberately collected the feedback, and (c) quote examples of what students had to say.
 This is part of your evidence for analysis and reflection.